-Similar to the findings of the Lerman and Yitzhaki (1985) and Wan (2001) approach, Labour income is found to have a disequalizing effect.
-Between the period 1993 to 2008 labour income has resulted in an increase in total income inequality by increasing the Gini Coefficient by .011 units (1.7%).
-Interestingly income from the State Old Age Pension is shown to have a disequalizing effect resulting in an increasing Gini Coefficient by .026 units (3.9%).
-On the other hand income from other government transfers has an equalizing effect; decreasing the Gini Coefficient by -.044 (-6.6%).
-The total impact of government transfers on income inequality during the period is thus equalizing as the net effect of the two income components is -0.014 (-2.1%).
-Similar to the Lerman and Yitzhaki (1985) and Wan (2001), income from other sources is found to have a disequalizing effect reporting a positive contribution to increasing the Gini Coefficient by .008 units.
+ing a positive contribution to increasing the Gini coefficient by .008 units.
 Despite the equalizing effects of other government transfers and income from other sources the large disequalizing effect of labour income results in a small net increase during the period.
-At this stage of the application of the Barros et al. (2006) approach is comparable to the Wan (2001) approach.
-Both approaches indicate that labour income is disequalizing while transfers from other government income in found to be equalizing.
-However where the Wan (2001) approach found the pension to be equalizing and other income to be disequalizing, the Barros et al. (2006) approach find the opposite effects for the two components.
+At this stage of the application of the Barros et al. (2006) approach it is comparable to the Wan (2001) approach.
+Both approaches indicate that labour income is disequalizing while transfers from other government income is found to be equalizing.
+However, where the Wan (2001) approach found the pension to be equalizing and other income to be disequalizing, the Barros et al. (2006) approach find the opposite effects for the two components.

-The Barros et al. (2006) approach allows us to delve into this aggregate changes and separate out the contribution of demographics.
-In addition we can re-rank the observations by a component's distribution as opposed to the distribution of total income in order to evaluate the impact of changes in the distribution of component on total income inequality.
+The Barros et al. (2006) approach allows us to delve into these aggregate changes and separate out the contribution of demographics.
+In addition we can re-rank the observations by a component's distribution as opposed to the distribution of total income in order to evaluate the impact of changes in the distribution of each component.
 For social grants the re-ranking according to the grants distribution allows us to gauge the impact of changes in targeting of social grants on total income inequality.
 Table 6 provides the results from implementing all of these changes; in other words, equations 13 and 14.

 Early in the paper we presented Table 1 to provide key demographic statistics for both 1993 and 2008.
 To recap, household size decreased slightly from mean size of 4.87 to 3.57.
 Alarmingly, the number of employed adults in a household decreased from 0.36 in 1993 to 0.25 in 2008.
-However the change in the number of employed adults has had a disequalizing effect on income inequality as shown in Table 6 contributing to an increase in the Gini of .034 units.
+Table 6 show that this change in the number of employed adults has had a disequalizing effect on income inequality contributing to an increase in the Gini of .034 units.
 Despite the slight decrease in the number of adults in a household the share of adults in a household decreased from 4.4 in 1993 to 3.6 in 2008.
 As per Table 6 this has had a small disequalizing effect on total income inequality of .002.
 Table 5 indicated that the share of employed adults decreased from 0.479 in 1993 to 0.309 in 2008.
 This had a small disequalizing effect on income inequality as indicated in Table 6.
 Collectively, the impact of these demographic changes on total income inequality has been equalizing; reporting a net effect of -0.011 (-0.01-0.02+0.011+0.008).